Contributing to the Ansible Documentation¶

 Unfortunately, leftover rST-files from previous document-generating can occasionally confuse these tests.
 It is therefore safest to run them on a clean copy of the repository, which is the purpose of

 make clean.
 If you type these three lines one at a time and manually check the success of each, you do not need the

-The Documentation Working Group (DaWGs) meets weekly on Tuesdays on the #ansible-docs channel on freenode IRC.
+The Documentation Working Group (DaWGs) meets weekly on Tuesdays on the #ansible-docs channel on the libera.chat IRC network.
 For more information, including links to our agenda and a calendar invite, please visit the working group page in the community repo.